dgaydukov/cert-spring5/files/spring5.md

 ###### BeanFactory and FactoryBean<?>

 Don't confuse the 2 interfaces
-* `BeanFactory` - basic di interface, `ApplicationContext` is inhereted from it
+* `BeanFactory` - basic di interface, `ApplicationContext` is inherited from it
-* `FactoryBean<?>` - helper interface to create factory objects (used when you need to implement factory pattern) There are 3 ways we can use factory
+* `FactoryBean<?>` - helper interface to create factory objects (used when you need to implement factory pattern)

+There are 3 ways we can use factory
-1. Use any class, just add static method to get other class
+* Use any class, just add static method to get other class
-2. Use singleton (private constructor, static method to get oneself), add non-static method to get other class
+* Use singleton (private constructor, static method to get oneself), add non-static method to get other class
-3. Implement `FactoryBean`
+* Implement `FactoryBean`.
+In this case we can omit `factory-method` in xml config

 `factorybean.xml`
 ```
 <?xml version="1.0" encoding="UTF-8"?>